Personalized Colton Storybook — Make His the Hero

 How Personalized Stories Help Colton Grow

 Every story presents creative challenges.
 When story-Colton encounters a locked door, a missing ingredient, or a friend in need, the solutions require creative thinking.
-Colton unconsciously practices this creativity while reading, generating potential solutions before seeing what story-Colton actually does.
+Colton unconsciously practices that thinking while reading — generating possible solutions before seeing what story-Colton actually does.
+The personalized element adds crucial motivation: Colton cares more about his own story-self's problems than about a generic protagonist's, and that emotional investment deepens the creative engagement.

 What Makes Colton Special